beehive-lab/TornadoVM/docs/source/profiler.rst

 Note
 ^^^^

-When the task-schedule is executed multiple times, timers related to compilation will not appear in the Json time-report.
+When the task-graph is executed multiple times (through an execution plan), timers related to compilation will not appear in the Json time-report.
 This is because the generated binary is cached and there is no compilation after the second iteration.

 Print timers at the end of the execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~